YuanYufeiISCAS/Algebraic-ND/README.md

   │  ├─Section3
   │  ├─Section4
   │  └─Section5
-  └─QuickVerify (The code for quickly verify our mainly experiments result)
+  └─QuickVerify (The code for quickly verify our mainly experiments results)
      ├─DLvariant
      └─NeuralD
         └─Section4.1 (The Speck32/64 distinguisher)